sbommaganty/splitandshare/README.md

 # Expense Sharing Application 💰

 ## Description 📋

-Developed a expense sharing and management within groups.
-Users can create groups, add members, log expenses, and track balances.
-The application features real-time updates and comprehensive expense tracking through an intuitive interface.
-The backend utilizes a microservices architecture with separate services for user management and expense tracking.
+Developed an expense sharing and management application designed to streamline group finances.
+The platform allows users to create and manage groups, add members, log expenses, and track balances with ease.
+It features real-time updates and detailed expense tracking through a user-friendly interface.
+The backend leverages a microservices architecture, with distinct services for user management and expense tracking, ensuring scalable and efficient handling of data and interactions.

 ## Key Features 🔑